jpswade/jpswade.github.io/_posts/2007-01-20-cannot-delete-folder.md

 2, Kill explorer.exe in task manager, then run it again, deleting the folder along the way.

-I have been looking for a solution that doesn&#8217;t involve rebooting or killing explorer.exe, but maybe just stopping access to that file some how&#8230;
+I have been looking for a solution that doesn't involve rebooting or killing explorer.exe, but maybe just stopping access to that file some how&#8230;

 At long last a solution to this god for saken problem!